coherent-research/dcs-documentation/DCSInstallationGuide.md

 > If an installation does not plan to use IDCs this component does not need to be installed.

 # Prerequisites
-DCS can be installed on any version of Windows Server from Windows Server 2012 R2 onwards.
+DCS can be installed on any version of Windows Server from Windows Server 2016 R2 onwards.
 Note that desktop versions of Windows are not supported.

 The following features must be installed/enabled with these minimum versions before DCS can be installed;

-- .NET framework version 4.7.2 (see https://dotnet.microsoft.com/download)
 - IIS (for DcsWebApp and IdcWebServices)
-- ASP.NET Core/.NET Core Runtime & Hosting Bundle version 2.1 (for DcsWebApp) (see https://dotnet.microsoft.com/download/dotnet-core/2.1)
+- ASP.NET Core Runtime version 6.0.x. (for DcsWebApp) (see https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+- .NET 6.0 Desktop Runtime version 6.0.x.  (see https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 - Powershell 5.0 for installation

-To ensure the following prerequistes are satisfied use the Check-DcsPrerequisites script (see below).
+To ensure the following prerequisites are satisfied use the Check-DcsPrerequisites script (see below).

 > Ensure that IIS is enabled BEFORE installing ASP.NET Core framework or else DCSWebApp will not work.

-The DCS DB also requires access to an instance of SQL Server or SQL Server Express version 2012.
+The DCS DB also requires access to an instance of SQL Server or SQL Server Express version 2016 or later.

 > Installing the prerequisites is not covered in this document.

 # Downloading the DCS Installation Scripts
-> Note that the user acccount used must have administration authority and the Powershell execution policy must be
+> Note that the user account used must have administration authority and the Powershell execution policy must be
 > such that the user can run the Powershell scripts.

-- Download the latest version of the DCS Installation Scripts which are avaliable at https://www.coherent-research.co.uk/support/download.
+- Download the latest version of the DCS Installation Scripts which are available at https://www.coherent-research.co.uk/support/download.
 The scripts will only be available to download for users who have logged in to the Coherent Support website.

 > Once downloaded ensure that the file isn't blocked because it has come from another computer.